em3ndez/tiny-web-server/README.md

 The project is organized as follows:

 - **`Tiny.java`**: The main source file containing the implementation of the Tiny Webserver and related classes.
-No deps outside the JDK.
+This "production code" has no dependencies outside the JDK.
 - **`tests/`**: Contains tests for the Tiny web server using the Cuppa framework.
 Package is different to the Tiny production class in order to not accidentally take advantage of public/package/private visibility mistakes which can't neatly be tested for otherwise.
 - **`README.md`**: This file, providing an overview and documentation of the project.
 - **`test_libs/`**: Directory containing dependencies required for running tests - built by curl scripts in this README